rdking/proposal-class-members/README.md

     * All constants must be initialized.
 * To declare a public data property, use `prop`.
     * This is a prototype data property.
 Beware the object value foot-gun.
-* To declare a public instance data property, use `inst`.
-    * This is an instance-specific value.
-Beware clobbering inheritance.
-    * All public instance data properties must be initialized.
-    * It is suggested that if at all, this feature be used sparingly, and with great care.
-    * It is strongly suggested that such values be defined in the constructor.
 * All data properties can be initialized using operator `=`.
-* A new operator (`:=`) is defined for use with `inst` properties.
-    * This new operator forces the property to be defined on the instance.
-    * Use of operator `=` with `inst` attempts to set the initializer on the instance.
 * There is no unique form for defining private member functions.
     * Private member functions are created by declaring a private data member initialized with a function defined within the lexical scope of the class.
 * The initializer of all private data members and public instance data members are resolved at the time of `class` instantiation.